Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea | Business

 Popular European holiday destinations for Britons, including France, Greece, Italy, Portugal, Spain and the United States, are rated amber and require returning passengers to take three expensive COVID-19 tests and isolate for 10 days on return.
 The industry urged the government to expand the green list when the system is reviewed on June 28.

+COVID-19 rules restricted the numbers permitted to attend the Westminster protest to a few hundred, but workers also held events at Manchester, Heathrow and other airports.
+At the Westminster protest, Kelly Cookes, leisure director at Advantage Travel told Sky News the industry's future was "hanging in the balance" and said she was expecting more companies to fail and jobs to be lost without rule changes.

-EasyJet's head of cabin crew Tina Milton said her staff were joining events on Wednesday "to speak up for travel and show support for the industry we all work for and love".
+EasyJet's head of cabin crew Tina Milton said her staff were joining the events to support the industry they all love.
 Airline bosses have said that they could be ready for a wider re-opening of travel within weeks should government rules change.

-But even if Britain eases its rules, airlines and tour operators could still face a challenge as the spread of the Delta variant of COVID-19 has prompted other countries to place restrictions on British arrivals.
+But even if Britain eases its rules, airlines and tour operators could still face a challenge as the spread of the Delta variant of the novel coronavirus has prompted other countries to place restrictions on British arrivals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)